 Abstract: The article illustrates how the theory of complex psychology is highly relevant to the ongoing discussion within the psychoanalytic community.
 Critique is directed against Freud’s structural model of the psyche that generalizes an Oedipal psychodynamics.
 The obsolete operationalism that still lingers in the psychoanalytical community must once and for all be abandoned.
 Psychology must cease devoting itself to unconvincing empirical investigations and allow more room for rigorous theorists.

-Keywords: Oedipus, operationalism, autonomous complex, transference, rational neurosis, structural model, complex psychology, Freud.
+Keywords: Oedipus, operationalism, autonomous complex, transference, rationalistic neurosis, structural model, complex psychology, Freud.

 Complex psychology versus the structural model

 In analytical psychology (contrary to psychoanalysis) the psyche is viewed as consisting of complexes.
 The autonomy of the complex is lost when it is integrated with consciousness.
 It then becomes purely functional and remains in the service of consciousness.
 The ego is a complex among many.
 This model is malleable and more organic than the psychoanalytical.
 The complexes merge, disappear, and are created with time.
 The different “structural” models in the psychoanalytic tradition are reminiscent of the old Ptolemaic system of perfect circular epicycles in the heavens.
 This astronomical theory were functional, to a degree, but in the end failed because it was too difficult to handle and contained too many inconsistencies.
 Today the planets move in a malleable space-time.
 Likewise, the psyche is malleable.
 It is not made up of structures chiselled out in a rocklike material.